Complementary Excursion to Down South

 Galle Fort

-The story of the Galle Dutch Fort; a UNESCO World Heritage Site reverberates through every traveller’s photos and captions.
+The story of the Galle Dutch Fort; a UNESCO World Heritage Site reverberates through every traveler’s photos and captions.
 Initially built by the Portuguese in the 16th century during their conquests, the fort was later fortified and conquered by the Dutch in the 17th century, until it later fell to the might of the British.
 The old town of Galle was once used as a trading port for spices and other goods for over 200 years.
-However, today, the fort has been transformed into a place of history, romance and beauty where travellers are warmly welcomed to dive head first into the exotic stories and be a part of this heritage site.
+However, today, the fort has been transformed into a place of history, romance and beauty where travelers are warmly welcomed to dive head first into the exotic stories and be a part of this heritage site.

 • mixed vegetable salad in a mason jar.